Flateyjarbók: Gallery

 Harald Fairhair receives Norway out of his father Halfdan the Black's hands.

 Modern translations

-Flateyjarbók is currently being translated into English by the Saga Heritage Foundation of Norway.
+Flateyjarbók is currently [when?] being translated into English by the Saga Heritage Foundation of Norway.
 The translator is Alison Finlay, professor of Medieval English and Icelandic Literature at Birkbeck, University of London.
 A Norwegian edition, translated by Edvard Eikill and comprising six volumes, was completed in 2019.